dwanerich/dwanerich.github.io/_posts/2019-12-16-why_did_i_decide_to_study_software_engineering.markdown

 ### Dwane’s coding & abstraction work for the Mount Sinai Health System has generated in the upwards of $200 million.

-### Through various free online resources, Dwane quickly fell in love with programming drawing parallel’s to his digital audio workstation proficiency.
+### Through various free online resources, Dwane unlocked his passion for programming drawing parallel’s to his digital audio workstation proficiency.

 ### In pursuit of a new and purposeful career relative to today, tomorrow and the future, Dwane has taken bold steps to fully immerse himself into STEM.